Tsirelson's Bound Prohibits Communication Through a Disconnected Channel: The bipartite Bell experiment as a noisy symmetric channel

-Non-signaling (NS)--boxes provide an abstraction and an extension of the Bell-CHSH experiment.
+Non-signaling (NS)--boxes provide an abstraction and an extension of the Bell--CHSH experiment~\citep{PR1,Barrett}.
 This time, Alice and Bob each owns a box.
-Each such box may be thought of as a complete laboratory containing two measuring devices.
+Such a box may be thought of as a complete laboratory containing two measuring devices.
 Either participants inserts their choice of measuring device into their box.
 The box output is the respective reading of the chosen measuring device.

-Alice and Bob share a pair of NS--boxes whose inputs are $a$ and $b$ and whose outputs are Bernoulli random variables $A_a$ and $B_b$.
-Assume now that $a$, $b$, $A_a$, and $B_b$ are all $0/1$--valued.
+Alice and Bob share a pair of NS--boxes whose inputs are $i$ and $j$ and whose outputs are Bernoulli random variables $a$ and $b$.
+Take $i$, $j$, $a$, and $b$ to all be $0/1$--valued.